Phantom of the Paradise: Home media

 On September 4, 2001, Phantom of the Paradise was made available on DVD by 20th Century Fox Home Entertainment.

 The film was given a Blu-ray release on August 4, 2014, by Shout!
 Factory under the Scream Factory label.
-This edition features an audio commentary, interviews, alternate takes, the original "Swan Song" footage, and original trailers, and television and radio spots.
+This edition features an audio commentary, interviews, alternate takes, the original Swan Song footage, original trailers, and television and radio spots.

 Awards and nominations

-The film received nominations for the Academy Award for Best Original Score, the Golden Globe Award for Best Original Score, and the Writers Guild of America Award for Best Original Screenplay.
+The film received nominations for the Academy Award for Best Original Score at the 47th Academy Awards, the Golden Globe Award for Best Original Score at the 32nd Golden Globes and the Writers Guild of America Award for Best Original Screenplay at the 27th Writers Guild of America Awards.

 Legacy

 A fan-organized festival, dubbed Phantompalooza, was held in 2005 in Winnipeg, where the fanbase took particularly strong root.
-That event featured appearances by Gerrit Graham and William Finley, in the same Winnipeg theatre where the film had its original run in 1975.
+That event featured appearances by Gerrit Graham and William Finley in the same Winnipeg theater where the film had its original run in 1975.
 A second Phantompalooza was staged April 28, 2006, reuniting many of the surviving cast members and featuring a concert by Paul Williams.
+Though successful, the organizers intended these as one-off events rather than an annual festival, and no subsequent official Phantompaloozas were held.

-The music video for the song 'Feel For You' by Bob Sinclar borrows extensively from the storyline and imagery in Phantom of the Paradise.
+The 2000 music video for the song "I Feel For You" by Bob Sinclar borrows extensively from the storyline and imagery in Phantom of the Paradise.
 Examples include the table shaped like a gold record that Sinclar sits behind, a long line of women in 70s attire waiting on a staircase for an audition, and the satin sheet-adorned bed in Sinclar's penthouse that he sprawls upon along several scantily clad girls.
-In the recording studio segment of the video, Sinclar even says 'Filter!'.
-This is in reference to the film when Swan filters the damaged singing voice of Phantom.
+In the recording studio segment of the video, Sinclar even says "Filter!" in reference to the film when Swan filters the damaged singing voice of Phantom.

 A successful concert production of the show, adapted by Weasel War Dance Productions, premiered March 12, 2018, at The Secret Loft in New York City.

-Musician Sébastien Tellier wrote about his song "Divine" on his album Sexuality: "This is my tribute to the Beach Boys and the Juicy Fruits (from the 1974 musical Phantom of the Paradise).
+Musician Sébastien Tellier wrote about his song "Divine" on his 2008 album Sexuality: "This is my tribute to the Beach Boys and the Juicy Fruits (from the 1974 musical Phantom of the Paradise).
 It's about a time of innocence – when having fun was more important than picking up girls.
 I visualise a bunch of kids having fun on the beach and I'd really love to play with them."